-Here are some of the easiest jazz songs you can learn to play on a guitar:
+Here are some of the easiest jazz songs you can learn to play on a guitar.

-Fly Me to the Moon – Frank Sinatra
+1. Fly Me to the Moon – Frank Sinatra

 First of all, it features so typical progression, which is common not just in jazz, but in more popular genres as well.
-So, you definitely won’t have any trouble to memorize chord changes.
+So, you definitely won’t have any trouble memorizing chord changes.
 Speaking of the chords, a great thing about this tune is that it can be played with simple major and minor chords, so you can gradually improve your skills by adding more and more complex chords.

 This tune is very simple, but also has a beautiful melody line, so you won’t get bored even after hours of constant playing.
 If you’re also a good singer, then this is your perfect song.

-Summertime – George Gershwin
+2. Summertime – George Gershwin

 George Gershwin was an American composer and pianist of Russian-Jewish ancestry.
 He was probably the first composer that incorporated popular music genres like blues into classical music.
-Most of his work is related with the Broadway Theatre and this is of his best-known tunes.
+Most of his work is related to the Broadway Theatre and this is of his best-known tunes.
 Summertime belongs to the group of most essential jazz standards.

 This tune also has a pretty simple chord progression, which leaves a lot of room for further upgrades.
 More importantly, it features one of the catchiest melodies in the history of jazz.
 This line is simple and easy to memorize, but also so strong that you will whistle it for a whole day once you hear it.

-All Of Me – Belle Baker
+3. All Of Me – Belle Baker

 Practically, every major jazz singer recorded it.
 Moreover, it is frequently played as an instrumental piece, especially among gypsy jazz guitar players.
 These versions are usually much faster, so the catchy melody line becomes even better.
 Also, the chord progression is very simple, which makes it perfect for improvisations.

-Autumn Leaves – Joseph Kosma
+4. Autumn Leaves – Joseph Kosma

-You will have to study this piece more carefully than previous ones from the list, but once you get comfortable with it, you will realize that this is actually one of the simplest challenges you’ll have to deal with, in a process of learning a jazz guitar.
+You will have to study this piece more carefully than previous ones from the list, but once you get comfortable with it, you will realize that this is one of the simplest challenges you’ll have to deal with, in a process of learning a jazz guitar.
 This particularly refers to soloing, as you have to combine different modes in your phrasing.

-Minor Swing – Django Reinhardt
+5. Minor Swing – Django Reinhardt